DragonFly On-Line Manual Pages

 Signals

-lookup) - when built without using either the c-ares or threaded
+when built without using either the c-ares or threaded resolver

-resolver backends.
-When using multiple threads you should set
+backends.
+When using multiple threads you should set the

-the CURLOPT_NOSIGNAL(3) option to 1L for all handles.
-Everything
+CURLOPT_NOSIGNAL(3) option to 1L for all handles.
+Everything will or

-will or might work fine except that timeouts are not honored
+might work fine except that timeouts are not honored during the DNS

-deal with the risk of a SIGPIPE (that at least the OpenSSL
+with the risk of a SIGPIPE (that at least the OpenSSL backend can

 Name resolving

-these and other system calls, as otherwise it cannot function
+versions of these and other system calls, as otherwise it cannot

-problem reports on *BSD (at least in the past, they may be
+reports on *BSD (at least in the past, they may be working fine these

 curl_global_* functions